-Data presented in a clear, easy to read format, giving you an overview of all activities and results of the individual sales team’s efforts.
+Data presented in a clear, easy-to-read format, giving you an overview of all activities and results of the individual sales team’s efforts.
 Know what tactics are working and what’s not.
 Be able to predict sales based on season, events, and much more.

 #3 Visibility!
-Don’t lose prospects.
+Don’t Lose Prospects

 Increase visibility on how the company and particularly how your sales team are performing.
-Without it, you are running blind.
+Without it, you're running blind.
 You may have a clog in your sales funnel or you could be losing prospects because some sale staff don’t have the right follow-up techniques.
 What if a salesperson leaves or goes on sick leave?
 Do you get their little black book of sales leads?

 #4 Retain High Quality Salespeople